Planning Made Easy

 - enable teachers to design lessons that foster language skills and build knowledge

 - include at least eight lessons so students focus on one topic long enough to build knowledge and acquire domain vocabulary

 Lesson & Activity Planning Tools

-Also see the lesson planning templates and rubrics in the section for domain-based units above.
+See also the lesson planning templates and rubrics in Domain-Based Units, above.